hans/hans.github.com/_posts/2013-06-30-zeromq-book.md

 integrate the library at the core of horizontally scalable systems in the near future.

+(Disclosure: I received an electronic copy of this book in exchange for writing a review.)

   [^1]: This is likely something of a rarity, I'd assume, when it comes to guides on message-passing libraries.
   [^2]: To be fair, this would be much less of an issue with a physical book (or in the online guide, where much of the code is held externally and simply referenced by hyperlink).
 I am still disappointed by O'Reilly's apparent lack of concern for the usability of this work's ebook format.
   [^3]: The book does make reference to the large amount of language bindings available, but keeps all code in C.